 Immigrant info

-If a person does not have a municipality of residence in Finland, he may still be entitled to health services based on, for example, work.
-In this case, the person must prove his right with a care right certificate issued by Kela.
+If a person lives in Finland, he has the right to receive health services.
+If a person does not have a permanent residence in Finland, he may still be entitled to health services based on, for example, work.
+In this case, the person must prove it with a certificate issued by KELA (The Social Insurance Institution).

 Adult asylum seekers have the right to receive essential health care, such as maternity counseling services, in addition to urgent medical care.
 Minor asylum seekers receive the same healthcare services as other residents of the municipality.